Serenity 6.4.3 Release Notes (2023-01-07)

 + options.Filters.Add(typeof(AutoValidateAntiforgeryIgnoreBearerAttribute));

-We believe that this change will not introduce any security holes, as we believe that XCSRF attacks are not possible with such requests.
-However, if you are concerned about this risk, you should not use this attribute.
+We believe this change will not introduce any security vulnerabilities, as we believe that XCSRF attacks are not possible with such requests.
+However, if you have concerns regarding this risk, you should avoid using this attribute.

-We added a new theme called Glassy Light (glassy-light)
+We have introduced a new theme called Glassy Light (glassy-light)

 The full name for a type registered with @Decorators.registerClass